-- It is a supported hardware and operating system software configuration. - It has shared storage: either Oracle Cluster File System or ASM is available and accessible from all nodes.
-On Linux on POWER systems, ensure that GPFS is available and accessible from all nodes. - Your applications have no design characteristics that preclude their use with cluster database processing.
+- It is a supported hardware and operating system software configuration. - It has shared storage: either Oracle Cluster File System or ASM is available and accessible from all nodes. - Your applications have no design characteristics that preclude their use with cluster database processing.